jiangjack000/awsome-llm-papers/README.md

 ## Parallel Training

-### Megatron
-### DeepSpeed
+---

 ## PreTraining

-### Scaling-Law And  Hyperparameter selection

-#### Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer
+### Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer

 This paper explores the capabilities of a unified text-to-text framework for transfer learning.
-By converting all text-based language problems into a text-to-text format, the model achieves strong performance across diverse NLP tasks.

 Paper: [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](./papers/Exploring_the_Limits_of_Transfer_Learning_with_a_Unified_Text-to-Text_Transformer.pdf)

----

-#### Improving Language Understanding by Generative Pre-Training
+### Improving Language Understanding by Generative Pre-Training

 The Generative Pre-Training (GPT) model improves language understanding by pre-training on a large corpus of text data and then fine-tuning on specific tasks.
-This approach leverages unsupervised learning to enhance performance on various NLP applications.

 Paper: [Improving Language Understanding by Generative Pre-Training](./papers/Improving_Language_Understanding_by_Generative_Pre-Training.pdf)

----
-#### BERT
+### BERT

 BERT (Bidirectional Encoder Representations from Transformers) presents a novel approach to pre-training language representations.
-By leveraging transformers and training bidirectionally, BERT achieves superior performance on a wide range of natural language understanding tasks.

 Paper: [BERT](./papers/BERT.pdf)

----

-#### Language Models are Few-Shot Learners
+### Language Models are Few-Shot Learners

 This paper demonstrates that large language models, like GPT-3, can perform tasks with little to no task-specific training.
-By leveraging few-shot learning, these models show impressive versatility and understanding across a wide array of applications.

 Paper: [Language Models are Few-Shot Learners](./papers/Language_Models_are_Few-Shot_Learners.pdf)

----
-#### OLMO2
+### OLMO2

 Pre Train 2 OLMO2 discusses the advancements in pretraining strategies for the OLMO2 model.
-It highlights improvements in training efficiency, model scalability, and performance across various natural language processing tasks.

 Paper: [pre_train_2_OLMO2](./papers/pre_train_2_OLMO2.pdf)

-### Data-Processing And Mixture
+---

 ## Post-Training

-### RL

-#### DPO
+### DPO

 DPO (Direct Preference Optimization) focuses on optimizing models based on direct human preferences.
 This approach enhances model alignment with user intentions by incorporating preference data directly into the training process.

 Paper: [DPO](./papers/DPO.pdf)

----
-### SFT

-#### NeurIPS-2022-training-language-models-to-follow-instructions-with-human-feedback-Paper-Conference
+### NeurIPS-2022-training-language-models-to-follow-instructions-with-human-feedback-Paper-Conference

 This paper presents methods for training language models to follow human instructions more effectively using reinforcement learning from human feedback.
-The approach enhances model alignment with user intentions and improves response quality.

 Paper: [NeurIPS-2022 Training Language Models to Follow Instructions with Human Feedback](./papers/NeurIPS-2022-training-language-models-to-follow-instructions-with-human-feedback-Paper-Conference.pdf)